Kidnapping of Wang Xing: Rescue

-Aftermath
+Investigation and Aftermath

 Yan Shiliu

-According to a Southern Weekly report, an investigation into "Yan Shiliu" (颜十六) who lured people through WeChat groups in Wang Xing's disappearance case revealed that more than a dozen actors had recently been invited to work in Thailand, nine of whom were recruited by "Yan Shiliu" and "Chong Mingtang" (崇明堂).
+According to a Southern Weekly report, an investigation into "Yan Shiliu" (颜十六) who lured people through WeChat groups in Wang's disappearance case revealed that more than a dozen actors had recently been invited to work in Thailand, nine of whom were recruited by "Yan Shiliu" and "Chong Mingtang" (崇明堂).
 The report pointed out that these two people had backgrounds in the entertainment industry, but it was not yet clear whether they were the ones who committed the fraud or whether their accounts were used by overseas organizations.

 Several actors reported that since December 2024, Yan Shiliu and Chong Mingtang have posted recruitment information in multiple actor groups, but the content has been constantly changing.
-"Yan Shiliu"'s real name is Yan Wenlei, who has served in multiple crew positions; "Chong Mingtang"'s real name is Yang Zeqi, who is from Baoding, Hebei Province.
+Yan Shiliu, whose real name is Yan Wenlei, has served in multiple crew positions; while Chong Mingtang's real name is Yang Zeqi and he is native to Baoding, Hebei Province.
 The two had posted project information graphics in the group, claiming to be artist directors and actor coordinators, but the authenticity of the relevant information is unclear.
 Yan Wenlei claimed that his WeChat account was stolen and denied any involvement in the case; Yang's friend Li Fei said that Yang's responses became distant after he went to Thailand and he no longer responded to WeChat messages.
-According to HK01, Yang Zeqi's family posted a message for help on Weibo on the evening of January 8, saying that Yang had lost contact at the Thai–Myanmar border since December last year, and his disappearance was highly similar to Wang Xing's disappearance.
+According to HK01, Yang Zeqi's family posted a message for help on Weibo on the evening of January 8, saying that Yang had lost contact at the Thai–Myanmar border since December last year, and his disappearance was highly similar to Wang's disappearance.
 Yang was subsequently found at the border and returned home on January 17, 2025.

 Arrests

 Apollo Park's controller Jin Can (金灿) was eventually captured and held by authorities.
 On January 17, 2025, the human trafficking criminal group that was luring Chinese with fake job opportunities was being investigated and 12 people in connection to the group had been arrested jointly by Thai and Chinese authorities in their respective jurisdictions.
-On February 14, 10 Chinese nationals were being extradited back to China from Thailand over their roles in abducting Wang Xing.
+On February 14, 10 Chinese nationals were in the process of extradition back to China from Thailand over their roles in abducting Wang.